altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~it swung open.~
 ~Jason was on fire.~
-~a halo covering his clothes - which didn’t blacken and burn like they should.~ “Get me the fuck out of here!”
+~a halo covering his clothes - which didn’t blacken and burn like they should.~ "Get me the fuck out of here!"
 *Martha screamed. *
 *Jason walked in, the the monk threw himself against against him.*
 *Jason looked down toward the old man.*